 The course serves as an introduction to the field of study on the European Union's (EU) foreign policy.
-Students will acquire fundamental knowledge including the EU's "actorness" in the international system, the institutional design of the EU's foreign policy, and concrete examples of the EU's engagement in global affairs.
+Students will acquire fundamental knowledge including the EU's 'actorness' in the international system, the institutional design of EU foreign policy, and concrete examples of the EU's engagement in global affairs.